HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 Key information includes:

-- **Transaction Status** - Success or Error: (Awaiting internal transaction for reason)
+- **Transaction Status** - Indicates the status (Success or Error) details of the transaction.
 - **Transaction ID (hash)** - The unique identifier that validates the transaction.
 - **Address** - The wallet address associated with the transaction.
 - **Transaction Fee** - The amount charged to process the transaction.
 - **Contract Address** - The contract address associated with the transaction.
-Click the address to **Address Detail** page.
+Click the address link to naviagate to the **Address Detail** page.
 - **(Receiving) Address** - The receiving address associated with the transfer transaction.
 Click the address receiving asset to **Address Detail** page.

-## Gobi Testnet Block Explorer Features
+## Block Explorer Features

-The Gobi Testnet Block Explorer gives you the ability to search the blockchain for transactions, addresses, and statistics, including the customized features of:
+The EON Block Explorer gives you the ability to search the blockchain for transactions, addresses, and statistics, including the customized features of:

 - Backward Transfer
 - Forward Transfer
 - Fee Payment
-- Backward Transfer

 Typically, when a user decides to move ZEN from a sidechain back to the mainchain (to either send ZEN to another sidechain or to cash out, for example) the backward transfer transaction is deployed.
 Backward transfers are initiated on EON (EVM sidechain) as special transactions batched in withdrawal certificates and propagated by EON nodes to the mainchain.

-The Gobi Testnet Explorer highlights the Backward Transfer transaction:
+The EON Block Explorer highlights the Backward Transfer transaction:

 <p>
 <img src={require("/img/docs/blockscout/gobi-exp-backward.png").default} alt="backward-transaction" width="900" height="700" />